 Our nightly tours take you to some of the most haunted locations in downtown Portland.
-All tours start at [time].
+All tours start at the specified time according to the booking calendar.
 On our Ghosts of Downtown Portland tour, you’ll explore both the paranormal and historical accounts of each of our carefully selected tour stops.
 You’ll visit some of the locations that have been made famous by paranormal researchers, television programs and nationally recognized top ten “Most Haunted” lists.

 All Ghost Tours meet in front of the Lan Su Chinese Garden at 239 NW Everett St., at the corner of Everett St. and 3rd St. We are not affiliated with the Chinese Garden.

-The standard tour route is [x] minutes, 1 mile.
+The standard tour route is approximately 1 mile.
 Eight different locations are included in our standard tour.
-The extended tour is [x] total minutes long.
 Our extended tour includes four extra locations, adding 1.9 miles to the distance for a total distance of 2.9 miles.

 The tour is around 1 hour long, and is 1.1 miles long.
 If you choose the extended tour, you will get roughly 30 minutes and an additional 0.5 miles after the first tour ends.

-Portland: Ghosts of Downtown ghost tours are [x] minute tours at [time].
-Tours are held every night at [time].
+Portland: Ghosts of Downtown ghost tours are held every night.
+Check booking calendar for times and more details.
 Please arrive at least ten minutes early and allow plenty of time for parking and walking to the location.
-Tours are held rain or shine*!
+Tours are held rain or shine!
 Rain is a key element in the Pacific Northwest and most “true” Portlanders don’t even use umbrellas.
 It is acceptable to carry one though, if there is a chance of rain in the forecast.

 Admission for the Ghosts of Downtown Portland tour must be purchased ahead of time on our site.
 Click “Buy Tickets” to bring up the ticket order process, fill the (short!) form out completely, and confirm your reservation, then… you’re done!